St4NNi/jam-rs/README.md

   - KmerCountScaling (`kscale`): Restrict the overall maximum number of hashes to a factor of `scale`
   - MinMaxAbsoluteScaling (`nscale`): Use a minimum or maximum number of hashes per sequence record

-If `KmerCountScaling` and `MinMaxAbsoluteScaling` are used together and the minimum number of hashes (per seq record) will be guaranteed.
+If `KmerCountScaling` and `MinMaxAbsoluteScaling` are used together the minimum number of hashes (per sequence record) will be guaranteed. `FracMinHash` and `KmerCountScaling` produce similar results, the first is mainly provided for sourmash compatibility.

 ### Usage